Kpitolin/YAC/README.md

 1. Tokenize the text in file (we have two methods but for now, we use split and remove the punctuation)
 - Create inverted index
 - Compute final scores of each term
 - Search in inverted index most relevant docs from terms in query
+- Sort them and print the result

 Example of inverted index : ```{ "term 1": {1:1}, "term 2": {3:1}, "term 3":{2:1, 4:1}}```.
 The inner dictionnary is structured that way : ```{doc_id:score}``` both are int for now